 Locally known by the name Peringalam or Perikilam, Hill Glory Bower is a wild flowering shrub common in Kerala.
 Its botanical name is Clerodendrum infortunatum and often grows as a weed in the rubber estates of central Kerala.

-The flowers or inflorescence looks similar to that of a Pagoda plant or Krishnakireedam.
-Both are siblings and belongs to the same family and genus too.
+The flowers or inflorescence look similar to that of a Pagoda plant or Krishnakireedam.
+Both belong to the same family and genus too.
 Pagoda plant is also called Kattuperingalam or Kattuperikilam.

 Plant Type: Perennial Shrub

 Flowers: 5 white petals

 Flowering: post-monsoon, autumn and early winter

 English: Hill Glory Bower, Clerodendrum

 Pagoda Flower (C. paniculatum)

 This perennial bush can grow to a height of 4 to 6 feet giving an erect stance.